Braxe + Falcon: History

 On 28 June 2025, a folk rock cover of "Step by Step" was released by Youth Lagoon for SiriusXMU.
 Braxe + Falcon's remix of Justice's "Mannequin Love" was released on 16 July on a remix EP including two other artists.
 The duo formed the supergroup UFOs with Phoenix, which released their debut single "UFO" on 23 September.
 It was released via Domino Records and Smugglers Way, with a limited edition 12" vinyl released at select independent record stores.
 Stereogum commented on the debut of the group that if this were just a one-off affair akin to Stardust with "Music Sounds Better with You", they felt "UFO" was a great song, feeling Mars's singing and the "percolating haze of keyboards" were lovely.
 Les Inrockuptibles wrote the supergroup's debut single mixed the dance style of Braxe + Falcon with the pop of Phoenix, creating a "definitive masterstroke".
 Warren Fu directed the music video, which features alien spaceships and vintage photos, including images of the members of Braxe + Falcon and Phoenix as children.
+The song featured on the soundtrack of the video game EA Sports FC 26.